jiwonhu/eib-lab/README.md

-# Edge Image Builder Lab
+# Edge Image Builder Examples
 Note: Create a `base-images` directory and place the base image inside, before running the EIB.

-### 1. Rancher cluster with 2 nodes
+### blog-rancher-3node
-A 2-node management cluster that runs Rancher.
-Make sure to feed the Mac address from `network` folder yamls when spinning up VMs in UTM.
+A 3-node k3s cluster that runs Rancher Prime.
+Suitable for a management cluster.

-### 2. Elemental
+### elemental
-A simple image that registers to an Elemental.
+A simple downstream node that registers to an Elemental in management cluster.

 EIB Official Repo: https://github.com/suse-edge/edge-image-builder